lucasmelin/lucasmelin-hugo/content/blog/varargs-reflection.md

         break;
     }
 }
 ```

 Now, most of the constructors were able to be replaced with this single "varargs constructor".
 I still wasn't happy though - it seemed like a terribly ugly and inefficient solution.
-However, if there was a problem with the order in which the strings were being passed in, I would be able to check inside of this single constructor, instead of searching through dozens of similar-looking constructors.
+However, the advantage to having this constructor was that if there was a problem with the order in which the strings were being passed in, I would be able to check inside of this single constructor, instead of searching through dozens of similar-looking constructors.

 ### Reflection rescue

-Since I wanted to be able to choose the form type at runtime, I was using reflection to find the appropriate class constructor.
+Since I wanted to be able to choose the form type at test runtime, I was using reflection to find the appropriate class constructor.
 This means that we can pass in a string variable and find the class that has that name.
-Using the MethodHandles Java API, we can get the constructor of the class and instantiate a new object of that class at runtime.
+Using the [MethodHandles Java API](https://docs.oracle.com/javase/8/docs/api/java/lang/invoke/MethodHandles.html), we can get the constructor of any class and instantiate a new object of that class at runtime.

-At this point, I somewhat embarrassedly showed my code to one of my colleages and asked if he knew of a better way to do what I was trying to accomplish.
+At this point, I somewhat embarrassedly showed my code to one of my colleagues and asked if he knew of a better way to do what I was trying to accomplish.
 He pointed out that you could not only call a constructor through reflection, but also the getters and the setters inside a class.

 ```
 FormType form = new FormType();
 PropertyDescriptor pd = new PropertyDescriptor("field", FormType.class);
 Method setter = pd.getWriteMethod();
 setter.invoke(form, value);
 ```

-This simplified things immensely for me.
+This simplified things *immensely* for me.

 The way I was passing in the test data was by parsing rows out of an Excel spreadsheet.
 By setting the column headers to the same name as the member variables, I could find the appropriate setter for each field using reflection.
-I could remove the hideous "varargs constructor" and instead just have an empty constructor in the class.
-Then, I could set each member variable using the setter for that variable.
+I could remove the hideous "varargs constructor" and instead just have an empty constructor.
+Then, I could set each member variable using the dedicated setter for that variable.

 Now, when parsing the Excel spreadsheet, I create an ArrayList of all the headers.
-For each row, I call the no-args constructor, and for each cell value, I find the getter for that column through reflection by passing in the value from the header.
+For each row, I call the no-args constructor, and for each cell value, I find the setter for that column through reflection by passing in the value from the header.

 So much simpler, and it means that my 8 classes with 50 constructors has finally become a single class with a single constructor, and setter/getter pair for each possible form field.